engineblock/engineblock-docs/docsrc/content/dev-guide/design_guidelines.md

     weight: 12
 ---

+These guidelines are partially aspirational.
+As the project evolves, attempts will be made to codify these guidelines and measure them on a per-release basis.

 ## ActivityType Naming

 Each activity type should be named with a single lowercase name that is accurate and stable.
 Any activity type